danlopez/danlopez/content/about-me.md

 ## My Work

-### SolarAPP+ - Chief Technology Officer
+### SolarAPP+ & the SolarAPP Foundation - Chief Technology Officer

-Today I'm the CTO of [SolarAPP+](https://www.gosolarapp.org), the automated solar permitting platform developed by the U.S. Department of Energy and NREL that helps local governments instantly approve code-compliant residential solar and storage permits — turning weeks of review into an instant approval and accelerating clean energy adoption.
-I lead engineering across the platform's products, stay hands-on with the code, grow the team, and partner with the CEO on strategy and finance.
+Today I'm the CTO of [SolarAPP+](https://www.gosolarapp.org), where I lead both engineering and product.
+Our mission is **reducing the soft costs of clean energy** — the permitting, inspection, and administrative friction that make rooftop solar slow and expensive.
+SolarAPP+, developed by the U.S. Department of Energy and NREL, turns weeks of permit review into instant, code-compliant approvals for residential solar and storage; and I was hired to build the **SolarAPP Foundation**, the independent non-profit that stewards the platform beyond its government origins.

+- **Mission — reducing soft costs**: Focus the platform on cutting the non-hardware costs of clean energy — permitting, inspection coordination, administrative overhead — so going solar is faster and more affordable for homeowners and installers.
-- **Product & Engineering**: Set technical direction and work hands-on across the platform's products — architecture through code.
+- **Product & Engineering**: Lead engineering and product across the platform's products, staying hands-on from architecture through code.
+- **Foundation stewardship**: Hired to develop the SolarAPP Foundation as the independent non-profit steward of SolarAPP+, bringing the solar industry and building-code enforcement communities together around the platform.
-- **Team Growth**: Grow and support the engineering team: hiring, process, and delivery.
+- **Team Growth**: Grow and support the team — hiring, process, and delivery.
-- **Responsible AI**: Apply AI across product and operations domains, keeping the responsible-AI and accessibility lens from my government work.
+- **Responsible AI**: Apply AI across product and operations domains with the responsible-AI and accessibility lens from my government work.
 - **Strategy & Finance**: Partner with the CEO on strategy and financial planning.

 ### Login.gov - Director